 The course will be taught through a combination of face-to-face lectures, tutorials, discussion group work and journal clubs, self-directed study and supervised laboratory research.

-The MRes degree course is taught full-time over three semesters.
+The MRes degree course is taught full-time over two semesters.

 The first semester provides in-depth teaching and directed study on the molecular biology of cancer, and covers: